Kathryn Iklé (pronounced 'E-clay') is a Dallas, TX UX professional, consultant, motivational speaker, creative, and versatile artist.

 She attended Rhodes College, where she majored in art and earned design awards for Film Society Logo Design and Wireless Logo Design contests.
 She supported the school’s Christian student organization on campus by creating promotional materials, as well as organizing and hosting a campus-wide music concert.

 She also attended Baylor University in Waco, TX, where she majored in Graphic Design and earned an advertising award from the Advertising Association of Waco, TX for an ad she created.
 Upon returning to her roots, Memphis, TN, she obtained a degree in Marketing and Art at University of Memphis, where she networked with up-and-coming artists and curated a student art exhibition at Opera Memphis benefiting St. Jude Children’s Research Hospital.
-Kathryn also holds a certification in Museum Studies from Harvard University.
+Kathryn also holds a certification in Museum Studies from Harvard University and a certification in Accessibility and Inclusive Design from University of Illinois Urbana-Champaign.

 Kathryn began her professional career working for Disciple Design, a division of Thompson & Company, a well-known local advertising company.
 While there, she further developed her eye for advertising and design.
 She then took on a sales, marketing, and events role at the Memphis Business Journal, creating advertisements for the newspaper, developing client relationships, generating revenue, and organizing major awards banquets such as Health Care Heroes and Top 40 Under 40 recognizing businesses and professionals in the community.
 Moving into the non-profit industry, she worked in Donor Relations for ALSAC, the fundraising arm of St. Jude Children’s Research Hospital, where she supported critical fundraising efforts for the hospital.